Top Signs That Municipal Asphalt Roads Need Repairs Before Winter

 What to Look For:

-• Surface inconsistencies that have reappeared in the same spots
+• Surface inconsistencies returning in the same locations

 Solution:

-9. Loose Aggregate or Gravel at the Surface
+9. Loose Aggregate or Gravel on the Surface

 Why It Matters: